Tropical balls, geodesics and honeycomb: Honeycomb of with tropical balls

 As is known, regular hexagons form a tessellation of the plane.
 The tropical disks of dimension 2 are elongated hexagons, so, they are not regular with respect to Euclidean metric, but they are regular in the tropical setting: the edges are of the same tropical length and the tropical angle between two (standard) adjacent edges is 2 radians (remember that we define a tropical circle to be of 6 radians and the tropical angle between two tropically orthogonal tropical lines is 2 radians).
 These hexagons also tile the plane (see Figure~\ref{fig:tessellation}).
 The centers of the tropical balls of radius 1 in the tropical honeycomb of the plane are at the points $\{ (c_1,c_2) \in\ZZ^2 : c_1+c_2 \equiv 0 \: (\mathrm{mod}~3) \}$, which are on the lattice generated by the (standard) vectors $(2,1)$ and $(-1,1)$.

 This property of forming a honeycomb holds, in fact, in every dimension $n$, $n \geq 1$, that is, $n$-dimensional tropical balls $\Bn$ fill $\Rn$ facet-to-facet by translations.
 This follows from $\Bn$ being defined by the vectors ${\bf \tilde{e}_1}, \ldots, {\bf \tilde{e}_{n}}, {\bf \tilde{e}_{n+1}}= -\One$.
 These vectors form the rows of a {\it totally unimodular matrix} (every square submatrix has determinant 0,1, or -1 ), or, equivalently, the associated matroid is regular \cite{Tut58}.
 It follows from McMullen \cite{McM75} (see also \cite{DG04}) that such zonotopes form a honeycomb of $\Rn$.
+The honeycomb of tropical balls, when projected in $\RR^{n+1} / \RR\One$ to the hyperplane $\sum_{i=1}^{n+1}x_i = 0 \subset \RR^{n+1}$, is the Voronoi regions of the lattices $A_n$ that is described in the book of Conway and Slone \cite[Ch.
+21]{CS88} (see also \cite{BBMP19}).
 We give here an explicit proof of the tiling property of $\Bn$.

 As we know, in dimension $n \geq 2$, standard balls do not form a honeycomb of $\Rn$ and the most we have is Besicovitch Covering Theorem \cite{Bes45}, which states that there is a disjoint almost covering of domains of finite regular Borel measure but with countably many balls of different sizes with zero infimum radius. \\